Introduction to Spring 5, Spring MVC and Spring REST

 - Common REST Patterns

-This course introduces the techniques for using the powerful capabilities of Spring 4 including the three main configuration styles: Java-based (@Configuration), annotation-based (@Component), and the traditional XML-based configuration that may still play an important role in existing and new projects.
-It also provides guidelines for when and how to use each one.
+Spring 5 provides an evolutionary advance of Spring's powerful capabilities.
+This course introduces these capabilities, as well as providing guidelines on when and how to use them.
+It includes coverage of the three main configuration styles: Java-based (@Configuration), annotation-based (@Component), and the traditional XML-based configuration that may still play an important role in existing and new projects.

-The course starts with in-depth coverage on using the powerful capabilities of Spring's Core module to reduce coupling and increase the flexibility, ease of maintenance, and testing of your applications.
-Coverage also includes integrating persistence layers (e.g. Hibernate/JPA) with Spring, using Spring's powerful Aspect Oriented Programming (AOP) to program cross-cutting concerns in a safe and maintainable way and using Spring's declarative transaction capabilities.
+The course starts with in-depth coverage of Spring's Core module to reduce coupling and increase the flexibility, ease of maintenance, and testing of your applications.
+It goes on to cover many of the most important capabilities of Spring, including easing configuration with Spring Boot, integrating Hibernate and JPA persistence layers with Spring and Spring Data, and using Spring's declarative transaction capabilities.

-This course will enable you to build working Spring applications and give you an understanding of the important concepts and technology.
-Comprehensive hands-on labs provide reinforcement of the topics covered in the course and practical experience deploying solutions.
+This course is hands on with labs to reinforce all the important concepts.
+It will enable you to build working Spring applications and give you an understanding of the important concepts and technology in a very short time.

 |Introduction to Spring